Central Agency for Jewish Emigration in Vienna: Prewar: Inception and role in forced emigration

 In the Central Agency, all essential external governmental agencies were represented which could issue "documents of compliance" (German: Unbedenklichkeitsbescheinigungen) if no arrears were owed for rents, fees, taxes or the racist-motivated "Jewish Capital Levy" (German: Judenvermögensabgabe), and the Reich Flight Tax had been paid.
 The applicant was processed in an assembly-line manner, so that the "Jews who wished to emigrate were, in a timespan of eight to fourteen days", furnished with all of the necessary paperwork.
 Eichmann boasted that the number of "Jews forced to emigrate" had been increased to 350 per day; by the end of September 1938, 38,000 Jews had left Austria legally.
 Reinhard Heydrich stated on 12 November 1938 that the total number had already increased up to 45,000.

 The costs of the forced emigration would be paid for by the victims.
 The Jewish Community of Vienna, which was under strain from the rising amount of tasks from emigration and charity work, and simultaneously operating with reduced financing, had, with the permission of Eichmann, asked the representative of the American Jewish Joint Distribution Committee for financial support.
 In addition, applicants for emigration were forced to pay an "emigration payment" (German: Auswandererabgabe) on an income-based pay scale in order to cover the travel costs of impoverished Jews.
 The primary goal of this payment was the Nazi theft of Jewish assets within the guidelines of “aryanization”.
 Wealthy Jewish citizens received preferential treatment through the Gildemeester Organization.
-This was not actually intended to bestow any kind of "privilege", but rather used as a pseudo-legal form for the Nazi state to rob Jewish assets directly, in contrast to the standard "aryanization" procedure, whereby mostly individuals with the Nazi Party benefitted.
+This was not actually intended to bestow any kind of "privilege", but rather used as a pseudo-legal form for the Nazi state to rob Jewish assets directly, in contrast to the standard "aryanization" procedure, whereby mostly individuals with the Nazi Party benefited.